sayoojcyriac/flink-streaming-demo/README.md

 <ol>
   <li>Implements the word streaming source </li>
-  <li>Requires a running instance of Kafka created with the topic - streaming.words.source </li>
+  <li>Requires a running instance of Kafka created with the topic - [streaming.words.source] </li>
-  <li>Establishes kafka connection, reads corpora data, stream the data word by word to Kafka topic in the loacl Kafka cluster </li>
+  <li>Establishes kafka connection, reads corpus data, streams data word by word to Kafka topic in the local Kafka cluster </li>
   <li>The Producer API from Kafka direct the token/ message to Kafka Server</li>
   <li>The words are streamed from dump files in data directory at root level</li>
-  <li>Read dump files line by line, split to word tokens & then streamed word-by-word</li>
+  <li>Read dump files line by line, split to word tokens & then stream word-by-word</li>
   <li>The words are streamed by default with a delay of 1 second</li>
 </ol>